LeviDooku/Convert-decimal-integers/README.md

 - March 30, 2023:

 Fixed an error in the makefile.
 I Started commenting.
 Things to do: this project is finished

+- March 31, 2023:
+Finshed the comments.